Tayna: 2020–present: Bipolar and continued success

 In January 2020, Shala collaborated with Kosovo-Albanian rapper Mozzik on their single "Edhe ti", which was released to commercial success in Albanian and German-speaking territories.
 In July 2020, the rapper signed a record contract with the German subsidiary label of Sony Music.
 Succeeding "Bass", the single, "Qe Qe", peaked at number nine in Albania and went on to reach number 45 in Switzerland.
 In January 2021, she released her single titled "Moona" featuring French-Algerian rapper L'Algérino while peaking at number 83 in Switzerland.
 Another charting collaboration followed in June 2021 with the release of "Ti harro" with German-Albanian rapper Azet.
 In the same month, Shala was chosen as the protagonist on the summer collection titled Playboy x DEF of the German subsidiary of Playboy and German streetwear brand DefShop.
 In November 2021, she collaborated a second time with Ledri Vula on the follow-up single "Hala", which went on to peak at number 55 in Switzerland.

 Her most viewed YouTube video is the 2021 single "Bye Bye" featuring Dafina Zeqiri, which has amassed over 84 million views.

 Dedicated to Albanian women, "Heroinat" was released as the introduction single of Shala's upcoming debut studio album, Bipolar, on 28 November 2021 coinciding with the celebration of Albanian independence day.
 "OFG" was released as the record's second single in December 2021.

 In June 2024, Tayna released her comeback single “Si Ai”.
 The song went viral on TikTok and other platforms catapulting the artist to new audiences.
 The song was taken off streaming platforms by her manager, after disputed break-up between them, however it was put up back again after some weeks after a disclosed agreement between the two.
 Her 2024 single "Si Ai" is Tayna's most streamed track to date, with over 67 million listens on Spotify alone.
+"Si Ai" charted internationally, peaking at number two in Greece and number four in Switzerland.
+It attained a platinum certification in Greece by IFPI Greece, becoming her first certification as a solo artist.